Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

 - Inbreeding

-These are all caused by citizens in the canals of Mexico City’s Xochimilco district.
-These canals used to be lakes where the axolotl originated.
+These are all caused by citizens living along the canals of Mexico City’s Xochimilco district.
+These canals used to be lakes where the axolotl originated (which is why they are also called Mexican salamanders or Mexican Walking Fish).
 Several of the factors listed above have destroyed the large habitat that axolotls once lived in.

 Human Development